 Phone: (805) 654-2024

-PLEASE NOTE: Requests for well seal inspection must be made at least 24 hours in advance.
+PLEASE NOTE: Requests for well seal inspection (for new wells or destruction of old wells) must be made at least 24 hours in advance.

 More Information about Water Well Permits.

-PLEASE NOTE: New fee schedule takes effect July 1, 2015
+PLEASE NOTE: A new fee schedule took effect on July 1, 2015

 Phone: (805) 654-2904